kubewarden/docs/docs/security/threat-model.md

 **To do**
 Most of RBAC isn't within the scope of the current discussion.
 However, we intend to provide the below in due course for helping Kubewarden users.
-- Warning them in our docs and *suggest* some minimum RBAC to be used.
+- Directions around minimum RBAC to be implemented.
 - Provide a policy which detect RBAC changes and **maybe** block them.